 - All Referrals: All the websites linking to your website (backlinks)

-- Campaigns: Mainly concerned about Google Adword Campaign
+- Campaigns: Mainly concerned about Google AdWords Campaign

 - Cost Analysis: It the cost of your investment in the website with the revenue you generated.
-In short, it will help you to calculate ROI (Return on Investment)
+It will help you calculate ROI (Return on Investment)

 N. Google AdWords:

 Google AdWords is an excellent place to be if you have an AdWords campaign going on.
 You can link your AdWords account to your analytics account and get plenty of information on how your campaign is doing.
-Linking your AdWords can your analytics to each other is highly recommended, because it allows you to view your AdWords click and cost data alongside your analytics site engagement data.
+I highly recommend linking your AdWords, because it allows you to view your AdWords click and cost data alongside your analytics site engagement data.